 inauguración del nuevo espacio

-The opening of this venue is the manifestation of the necessity to concentrate our history and energy in one space, which would be a place of encounter, research and development of projects.
+The opening of our new venue is the manifestation of a need to concentrate our history and energy in one space: a place of encounter, research, and development of projects.
 From November 28th, 2008, our offices, exhibition space, and warehouse will be held in an old lumberyard built in 1949 and restored by Mexican architect Alberto Kalach.